RodinGolodin/rodingolodin.github.io/content/cv.md

 ## Profile

-A self-reliant technical writer with 10 years’ experience in the software development industry.
-As a lone writer throughout most of my career, I’ve worked both as an individual contributor and a documentation function lead.
+10+ years as a self-reliant technical writer in the software development industry, with experience as both an individual contributor and documentation function lead.

-As a contributor, I write and edit developer-facing documentation for internal and external audiences.
-This includes tutorials, how-to guides, and API documentation.
+As a contributor, I write and edit developer-facing documentation for internal and external audiences, including tutorials, how-to guides, API, and SDK documentation.

-As a function lead, I establish processes and guidelines, design the information architecture of documentation portals, create templates, and audit the content.
-I do regular surveys to stay on track with what users need, and rely on a maturity model to bring the organization’s documentation to the next level.
+As a function lead, I establish processes and guidelines, design the information architecture of documentation portals, create templates, and audit content.
+I also conduct regular surveys to stay on track with user needs and use a maturity model to improve the organization's documentation.

-Since 2015, I’ve worked in the e-commerce industry, at companies such as Lazada and Ninja Van.
-In 2023, I joined Sky Mavis, the Web3 startup behind the Axie Infinity game and the Ronin blockchain.
+Since 2015, I've worked in the e-commerce industry, at companies such as Lazada and Ninja Van.
+In 2023, I joined Sky Mavis, the web3 startup behind the Axie Infinity game and the Ronin blockchain.

-I live in Ho Chi Minh City, Vietnam.
+I'm based in Ho Chi Minh City, Vietnam, and open to relocation.

-Often doubting myself, I've worked hard to be where I am today.
-I might be a lone writer, but I would never have made it without the amazing and pasionate colleagues and friends who accompanied me along this journey.
-Thank you.

 ## Experience